Ellen Reid (composer): Ellen Reid SOUNDWALK

 In 2020, Reid created Ellen Reid SOUNDWALK, a GPS-enabled work of public art that uses music to illuminate the natural environment by reimagining urban parks as interactive soundscapes.
-SOUNDWALK premiered in New York City's Central Park, featuring the New York Philharmonic, and continues to expand to parks around the world, including Los Angeles' Griffith Park presented by CAP UCLA, London's Regent's Park & Primrose Hill presented by Wellcome Collection and Tokyo's Uneo Park presented by Spring Festival.
-A forthcoming album for SOUNDWALK will be released this season, featuring music written by Reid and collaborators such as Kronos Quartet, Philadelphia Orchestra, Shabaka Hutchings and Nadia Sirota.
+SOUNDWALK premiered in New York City's Central Park, featuring the New York Philharmonic, and has been installed in parks around the world, including Los Angeles's Griffith Park (presented by CAP UCLA), London's Regent's Park & Primrose Hill presented by Wellcome Collection, and Tokyo's Ueno Park (presented by Spring Festival).
+A SOUNDWALK album features Reid's music and collaborators such as the Kronos Quartet, Philadelphia Orchestra, Shabaka Hutchings, and Nadia Sirota.

 Film

-Reid is known for her crackling, lyrical film scores and has worked with A24, Amazon Studios and Duplass Brothers Productions.
-Reid's first feature film score was for the 2014 drama-mystery The Midnight Swim.
-She also contributed original music to the soundtrack of the 2016 mystery film Buster's Mal Heart and scored Birds of Paradise, a film produced by Amazon Studios and released in October 2021.
-All of these films were written and directed by Sarah Adina Smith.
+Reid is known for her crackling, lyrical film scores and has worked with A24, Amazon Studios, and Duplass Brothers Productions.
+Her first feature film score was for the 2014 drama-mystery The Midnight Swim.
+She also contributed original music to the soundtrack of the 2016 mystery film Buster's Mal Heart and scored Birds of Paradise, a 2021 film produced by Amazon Studios.
+All these films were written and directed by Sarah Adina Smith.

-Her work has been featured at film festivals including SXSW, IFC Center, Outfest, Tribeca Film Festival and the Toronto Film Festival.
+Reid's work has been featured at film festivals including SXSW, IFC Center, Outfest, TriBeCa Film Festival, and the Toronto International Film Festival.
 Her concert work was also the inspiration for artist Alex Prager's short film Run!

 isomonstrosity

-Reid released the album isomonstrosity, an avant-pop collaboration with artists Johan Lenox and Yuga Cohlerl, in 2022.
-Bringing both her classical and synth-based compositions to the project, the critically acclaimed vocal chamber music album employs the modern production techniques and aesthetics of hip-hop, assembling contributions from a wide array of artists into a satisfying and varied final work.
+In 2022, Reid released the album isomonstrosity, an avant-pop collaboration with artists Johan Lenox and Yuga Cohlerl.
+Bringing both classical and synth-based compositions to the project, the vocal chamber music album uses the modern production techniques and aesthetics of hip-hop, assembling contributions from a wide array of artists.

 isomonstrosity features collaborations with 645AR, Kacy Hill, Vic Mensa, Danny Brown, and Empress Of, among others.
-The album was released on November 18, 2022.
+It was released on November 18, 2022.

 Luna Composition Lab

 Reid co-founded Luna Composition Lab in 2016 with Missy Mazzoli.
-The organization provides mentorship, education and resources for young female, non-binary and gender-nonconforming composers ages 13–18.
+The organization provides mentorship, education, and resources for young female, non-binary, and gender-nonconforming composers ages 13–18.
 It is the only program of its kind in the United States.